 Navigate to Admin Dashboard → Twitter Aggregator Pro → Categories.

-On the right part of the screen you can see the form where you need to fill the data.
+On the left part of the screen you can see the form where you need to fill the data.

 Adding a new category is almost the same easy as adding new List.
 You need to input: